ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 To use the deployed model, you must provide the model ID when it is requested during the {{site.data.keyword.discoveryshort}} service enrichment configuration process.
 For more details, see the [{{site.data.keyword.discoveryshort}} service documentation ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.ibm.com/watson/developercloud/doc/discovery/integrate-wks.shtml){: new_window}.

-## Deploying a machine learning annotator to IBM Watson Natural Language Understanding
+## Deploying a machine learning model to IBM Watson Natural Language Understanding
 {: #wks_manlu}

-When you are satisfied with the performance of the annotator component, you can deploy a version of it to {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.nlushort}}.
-This feature enables your applications to use the deployed machine learning annotator to analyze semantic features of text input, including entities and relations.
+When you are satisfied with the performance of the model, you can deploy a version of it to {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} {{site.data.keyword.nlushort}}.
+This feature enables your applications to use the deployed machine learning model to analyze semantic features of text input, including entities and relations.

 ### Before you begin